Vision Statements - Why Not Say What You REALLY Mean?

 There’s a problem here

-However… I found that many organisations are VERY reluctant to change these lists.
-To be quite frank the first point (the mission) maybe shouldn’t change.
-That would mean to change the whole reason for the organisations existence.
-That is basically destroying the organisation and rebuilding it into something completely different.
+However… I found that many organizations are VERY reluctant to change these lists.
+To be quite frank, the first point (the mission) maybe shouldn’t change.
+That would mean to change the whole reason for the organization’s existence.
+That is basically destroying the organization and rebuilding it into something completely different.

 But the vision… might change.
 If we need to do some drastic adaptations to a new reality for example.
 Just imagine how the Internet has changed business models.
 The vision for companies like N.Y.
 Times and CNN I imagine shifted radically with the new possibilities in a new media.

-Strategic plans is very interesting, I think, and here we should be prepared to change much more than the previous … levels.
-This has to do with a very important part that I’ve wrote in italics above: “where we are today”.
+Strategic plans are very interesting, I think, and here we should be prepared to change much more than the previous levels.
+This has to do with a very important part that I’ve written in italics above: “where we are today”.

-This is also one of the really powerful tenants of kanban: “start where you are - change in small steps”.
+This is also one of the really powerful tenets of kanban: “start where you are - change in small steps”.

 The Commissioner of the Salvation Army (CEO in business terms) in Indonesia told me an old English joke that is suitable here: